How an Antenna works

 |Satellite dishes||Used to receive satellite broadcasts.
 These antennas have a very strong directivity and require fine alignment, but can use the power of the radio waves efficiently.|

 |loop antennas||Loop antennas record the changes in the magnetic field of the radio waves.
-The radio waves propagate at right angles to the circle formed by the frame.
+The radio waves propagate at right angles to the circle formed by the frame.|

 Accordingly, the receiving antenna is placed so that it is perpendicular to the magnetic field of the radio waves.

-|Dielectric antennas||Antennas that use dielectric ceramics for high frequency fields can be compact and achieve high performance.|
+|Dielectric antennas||Antennas that use dielectric ceramics for high-frequency fields can be compact and achieve high performance.|

-Directional pattern of antennas
+The directional pattern of antennas

 There are directional antennas and omnidirectional antennas.